-Benefits for medically necessary gender affirming care services are subject to the same cost shares that you would pay for inpatient or outpatient treatment for other covered medical conditions, for all ages.
+Benefits for medically necessary gender affirming medical care or surgery are subject to the same cost shares that you would pay for inpatient or outpatient treatment for other covered medical conditions.
 To find the amounts you are responsible for, see the Summary Of Your Costs earlier in this booklet.
+If you can't find an in-network provider or need information about what services are covered under your plan, call custom service.